Trucking Facts

 Trucking Contractor

 Black Gold Transport (BGT), a division of Black Gold Express, is based in North Pole and has served Alaska since 1987.
 Their safety record is outstanding.
 They have a comprehensive safety management system, with vehicle and driver monitoring, and an extensive, proven driver training program anchored by a rigorous behind-the-wheels training component.
-BGT is hiring qualified drivers who will be based in interior Alaska.

 Highway Wear and Tear

-These trucks will carry legal loads that do not require any special permits or exemptions.
-Total vehicle length will be 95’, similar to double fuel and double cargo trailers used in Alaska today, with a payload of about 50 tons and a total gross vehicle weight of 82.5 tons per vehicle.
+These trucks carry legal loads that do not require any special permits or exemptions.
+Total vehicle length is 95’, similar to double fuel and double cargo trailers used in Alaska today, with a payload of about 50 tons and a total gross vehicle weight of 82.5 tons per vehicle.
 Engineers at the trailer manufacturing company suggested a change to 16 axles and 36 tires with a wider tread.
 This change decreases the chance of debris getting caught in the tires.
 An optimization to the trailer design has reduced the number of trips per day by 10%.

 Environmental Facts